TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 - Tasks: convert .bmix into something usable by Unity, make some 3D objects to make the experience better, make the features into the d software,
 - Deadline: 7 April 2022 -->

-For this project we need to create a VR[^3] simulation of a regular day at Algosup in the next school building called the B3[^1] with d features depending on your characters and his roles in the school.
+For this project we need to create a VR[^3] simulation of a regular day at Algosup in the next school building called the B3[^1] with features depending on your character and his role in the school.

 We need to make some modification to the existing renovation plan in order to repair some mistakes made by the architect.